py-lidbox/lidbox/README.md

 ## Quickstart

-Install TensorFlow 2.1 (or newer).
+Install TensorFlow 2.1 or 2.2 (tested with both).

 Clone the repo and install `lidbox` as a Python package in setuptools develop mode (`pip install --editable`).
 This makes it easier to experiment with the code.